OncNGS

 To translate this definition to our oncNGS project, we seek to develop oncNGS as covering our unmet need in assessing genetic variation in liquid biopsies from patients with an advanced solid or hematologic tumour by NGS.

-Question 10: How will be the selection criteria for the oncNGS PCP?
+Question 10: What are the selection criteria for the oncNGS PCP?
 Are there any pre-defined KPIs defined in the way you will assess the economical operators answers for Phase 1, 2 and 3?

 Question 11: Can all type of industry apply?

 Experience in the field of the object of the contract will need to be demonstrated.
-The tenderer has to comply to certain selection criteria that will be asked in the tender documents.
-In the PIN there was given an indication of the CPV-codes that are applicable on this tender.
+The tenderer i.e. has to comply to the Exclusion, Compliance and Selection criteria as set out in Section 6 of the Call for Tender.

 Question 12: What can be covered by the budgets attributed to each phase?
-Will the budget e.g. allow also to purchase library prep equipment and sequencers?
+Is the budget e.g. allowing also to purchase library prep equipment and sequencers?

 In agreement with the Guidance PCP procurement documents for the H2020 Programme (Version 2.1 07 January 2020), the total value of products offered in phase 1 respectively phase 2 must be less than 50 % of the value of the phase 1 respectively phase 2 contract and the total value of products offered in phase 3 must be so that the total value of products offered in all phases (1,2 and 3) is less than 50% of the total value of the PCP framework agreement.